xaukael/ffs/README.md

 1.15.2
   - fixed null value roll formula fields that should be shown as 0 not being replaced
+  - images dragged from the tile browser can now be dropped as img elements

 1.15.0
   - fixed value editor dialog so that it does not break if there is a double quote in the value